 Tapering for Success

-Brian Mackenzie explains why tapering before competition is beneficial.
+Brian Mackenzie explains why tapering before a competition is beneficial.

 Most endurance athletes accept that tapering before a competition can improve performance, but few understand why.